minnib578/Signal-Processing/README.md

 * Convert the readings to X and Y values

 Convert distance to a noisy X in order to calculate Y:

     <img src="images/Picture6.png" alt="Ubuntu Installer Disk" width="30%">

 Convert distance to Y that is more stable using the noisy X value:

     <img src="images/Picture7.png" alt="Ubuntu Installer Disk" width="30%">

-Convert distance to more stable X using the more stable Y
+Convert distance to more stable X using the more stable Y:

     <img src="images/Picture8.png" alt="Ubuntu Installer Disk" width="30%">

 Where D1 is sensor 1 distance reading and D2 is sensor 2 distance reading